-The project began over a series of workshops to discuss roadmap assumptions, how success would be measured and business objectives.
+The project began over a series of meetings to discuss roadmap assumptions, how success would be measured and business objectives.
 During the week, the UX team met with key stakeholders from London and Tokyo to explore:

 - Customer Segments & Personas: Their demographics, backgrounds and motivations.